guruvasan/animals/README.md

 2. Rooster is a Adult Male in the Chicken Family
 3. Delegation is used to relate Rooster to chicken with out using inheritance.

+Answer For A.4
+Any Class should implment Activty which has the sound can be set in the Parrot Class.
+Corresponding sound will be played by parrot.